-In his 25 years with Ziegler, Dan has structured and managed more than 185 senior living financings exceeding $5.0 billion.
-He has utilized his expertise to create financing structures for a large clientele — from stand-alone nursing homes to multi-facility, multi-state systems, including start-up campuses and campuses undergoing major renovation projects.
+Dan has utilized his expertise to create financing structures for a large clientele – from stand-alone nursing homes to multi-facility, multi-state systems, including start-up campuses and campuses undergoing major renovation projects.
 His particular emphasis in recent years has been to provide resources for key decision-makers in an organization to effectuate sound financial and strategic planning initiatives.
 To that end, Dan has assisted numerous multi-facility systems in their corporate planning efforts.
 When appropriate, he assists these and other organizations in the structuring of their financings and has developed financing alternatives using the broadest range of financing structures available to maximize yields and flexibility for his clients: traditional fixed rate issues, credit enhanced variable rate structures, extendable rate unenhanced issues, derivative applications, and off-balance sheet financings.
 Prior to joining Ziegler, he worked for a “Big Four” public accounting firm.

 Dan received a B.S. in finance and accounting from Illinois State University, Normal, Illinois, and an M.B.A. with an emphasis in health services management from Kellogg Graduate School of Management at Northwestern University, Evanston, Illinois.
-He is a Certified Public Accountant and frequent lecturer.
+He is a Certified Public Accountant and holds a number of securities certifications.